Saturday, September 28, 2019

 NOTE: All attendees under the age of 18 years old must submit a completed and signed parental release form to attend the open house.
-Download this form here and email it prior to the event to firstname.lastname@example.org to finalize registration for those individuals.
-You may send a scanned copy of the signed form, or you may also send a CLEAR photographed copy of the form.”
+Download this form here and email it prior to the event to Colly Mitchell to finalize registration for those individuals.
+You may send a scanned copy of the signed form, or you may also send a CLEAR photographed copy of the form.
 If you have any questions, feel free to contact Colly Mitchell.

 Buzz on Biotechnology allows:

 - Students, teachers, parents, siblings, to see innovative research at Georgia Tech

-- Explore Tech's campus & the state-of-the-art Institute for Bioengineering and Bioscience
+- Explore Tech's campus and the state-of-the-art Institute for Bioengineering and Bioscience

 - Engage in hands-on science and engineering concepts